c-kolset/mech105-algorithms/Functions/luFactor/README.md

 `P` - the permutation matrix.

 ## Notes:
 Be cautious when using this function on bigger matrices.
-The 'L' variable is known to be incorrect.
+The `L` variable is known to be incorrect.